starhawking/python-terrascript/README.md

 ## Status

+**Terrascript** works with Terraform release 0.10.0 and later.
+Earlier versions of Terraform should also work fine with the exception of the `Terrascript.validate()` method.

 All Terraform providers (as of 21-Nov-2017) are supported but most haven't seen any testing at all.
 Please let me know if you run into any problems.